Rory-Mac/personal-website/_posts/2023-05-06-A-Collective-Nervous-System.markdown

 title: A Collective Nervous System
 ---
 <h4>A Collective Nervous System</h4>
-<p>This is less of a blog post and more of a reminder of tools that have helped me conceptualise the internet as a global nervous system.</p>
+<p>This post lists some sites that have helped me conceptualise the internet as a collective nervous system.</p>
 <p><ul>
     <li><a target="_blank" class="dark" href="http://internet-map.net/">The Internet Map</a></li>
     <li><a target="_blank" class="dark" href="http://listen.hatnote.com/">Listen to Wikipedia</a></li>